How to build M.A.X. Port

 cmake --build . --parallel --target package

-Build on Windows using MSYS2 (x86 architecture, Debug configuration)
+Build on Windows using MSYS2 (Windows 10, x86 architecture, Debug configuration)

 The user may need administrative privileges so that installers could adapt system or user specific path environment variables.